bcgov/wqbench/vignettes/Developer-instructions.md

         **ecological_group** columns.
     - This file is for reference and not to be updated or sent back for integration.
-    - This data is summarized in the *missing-trophic-group-review.csv* file because of the large amount of information.
-  - *missing-trophic-group-review.csv*
-    - This is a summary that shows only the unique phylum, class, order, and family from the missing trophic and ecological groups in the *species-coded-in-db.csv* file.
-    - This file will help to determine which class and order need to be added.
-    - This file is for reference and not to be updated or sent back for integration.

-If any incorrect values are found, then those rows can be updated.

 ### Life Stage Codes